ItsIrv/quvel-kit/docs/frontend/frontend-service-container.md

 ## Dynamic Service Registration

-You can register your own services to the container:
+You can register your own services to the container in multiple ways:

+### Using Class Constructor

 ```ts
 import { NotificationService } from './NotificationService';